Combining Multi-Fidelity Modelling and Asynchronous Batch Bayesian Optimization: Multi-fidelity Modelling

 \subsection{Further Extensions}

 This paper limits itself to the methods mentioned above.
 However, we mention a few more complicated models that could be used when needed.
 The LMC is limited because it assumes that the co-variance function is a linear combination of separable kernels.
 A more general model allows for non-separable kernels by considering processes convolutions \citep{ver1998constructing, higdon2002space, van2017convolutional}.
-Deep Gaussian Processes \citep{damianou2013deep} have also been used to model multi-fidelity systems, where each layer represents a fidelity \citep{cutajar2019deep}. \cite{li2021batch} use Bayesian Neural Networks \citep{mackay1992practical, neal2012bayesian} rather than Gaussian Processes, thereby allowing for learning of complex non-linearities while still providing uncertainty estimates.
+Deep Gaussian Processes \citep{damianou2013deep} have also been used to model multi-fidelity systems, where each layer represents a fidelity \citep{cutajar2019deep}.
+Recently, \citet{savage2022deep} used a variant of this method to efficiently run multi-fidelity Bayesian Optimization in a simulated chemical reactor. \cite{li2021batch} use Bayesian Neural Networks \citep{mackay1992practical, neal2012bayesian} rather than Gaussian Processes, thereby allowing for learning of complex non-linearities while still providing uncertainty estimates.
 However, such models are notoriously difficult to train \citep{izmailov2021bayesian}.
 We were interested in applying Bayesian Neural Networks models, but, we were unable to consistently obtain good inference so we discarded them from our analysis.